-The Cortex-M1 DesignStartTM FPGA-Xilinx edition package provides an easy way to use the Cortex-M1 processor in the Xilinx Vivado design environment.
-The Cortex-M1 processor is intended for deeply embedded applications that require a small processor to be integrated into an FPGA.
-The processor implements the Armv6-M architecture and is closely related to the Cortex-M0 and Cortex-M0+ processors that are intended for ASIC implementation.
+The Cortex-M3 DesignStart[TM] FPGA-Xilinx edition package provides an easy way to use the Cortex-M3 processor in the Xilinx Vivado design environment.
+The Cortex-M3 processor is intended for deeply embedded applications, usually in ASIC designs.
+It can be implemented in FPGA, but is not optimized for timing.
+The processor implements the Armv7-M architecture.

-Chapter 2 Installing the Cortex®-M1 DesignStartTM example design
+Chapter 2 Installing the Cortex[®]-M3 DesignStart[TM] example design

-This chapter describes the Cortex-M1 DesignStart example design installation process.
+This chapter describes the Cortex-M3 DesignStart example design installation process.

-Chapter 3 Cortex®-M1 processor IP configuration
+Chapter 3 Cortex®-M3 processor IP configuration

-After installing the Arm IP Integrator (IPI) repository, you can find the Cortex-M1 processor package in the Vivado IP catalog.
-This package is a version of Cortex-M1 r1p0 processor with debug and the BP136 AHB to AXI bridge r0p1 pre-integrated.
+After installing the Arm IP Integrator (IPI) repository, you can find the Cortex-M3 processor package in the Vivado IP catalog.

-Chapter 4 Working with the Cortex®-M1 DesignStartTM example design
+Chapter 4 Working with the Cortex[®]-M3 DesignStart[TM] example design

 This chapter describes how to work with an example design targeting a low-cost evaluation board, Digilent Arty Artix 7 (A7).
-This example design is provided to demonstrate the integration and software development using the Cortex-M1 processor.
+This example design is provided to demonstrate the integration and software development using the Cortex-M3 processor.
 The example is based on the Digilent Arty A7-35T board, and uses some of the standard Xilinx peripherals to connect to some of the features on the board.
-The example is intended to show typical usage, rather than a completely minimal Cortex-M1 processor design.
+The example is intended to show typical usage, rather than a completely minimal Cortex-M3 processor design.